Updated August 3, 2022

-There are risks involved when hiring a contractor.
-Not covering all your bases and simply hiring a contractor and hoping for the best is not an ideal approach.
+There are risks involved when hiring a contractor, so skipping some of the bases and crossing your fingers when hiring a contractor is not an ideal approach.

 The importance of thoroughness when hiring a contractor cannot be overstressed, but there are a handful of red flags that make it obvious to steer clear of that contractor.